Skip to Content

 Read 10 books, one of which must be a Read 3 Book (listed below when you click “learn more”), and log them on the H-E-B Summer Reading Club form.
 Adults need to initial each book listed.

-Mail the form to H‑E‑Buddy 2023 Summer Reading Program; 10530 Sentinel; San Antonio, TX 78217 and make sure it is postmarked by October 1, 2023.
+Mail the form to H‑E‑Buddy 2026 Summer Reading Program; 10530 Sentinel; San Antonio, TX 78217 or email is to [email protected] by September 30, 2026.

 Pizza Hut Camp Book It